man455/wordpress-job-manager/readme.txt

 Job Manager will add all of your job lists and job detail pages to your sitemap, when [Google XML Sitemaps](http://wordpress.org/extend/plugins/google-sitemap-generator/) is installed on your site.

 == Changelog ==

+= 0.4.0 =
+* CHANGED: Job Manager now requires WordPress 2.9 or higher
+* CHANGED: All data is now stored in default WordPress tables

 = 0.3.2 =
 * FIXED: SQL error when submitting an application